IainMcHugh/milestone-project-1/README.md

 [View the live project here.](https://iainmchugh.github.io/ms1/)

-HYKR is a mock homepage and simple e-Commerce shop for a hiking clothing brand.
-Its aim is
+HYKR is a mock homepage for a hiking clothing brand.
+It also acts as a simple e-Commerce shop for the clothing brand, which users have immediate access to via the homepage.
+The site aims to create a modern and high quality feel for the clothing brand through use of dynamic content and responsive layouts.

 ![Cover Photo](https://github.com/IainMcHugh/ms1/blob/master/assets/images/readme-cover-img.PNG?raw=true)